jtarchie/site/resume/index.pdf.md

 - Built mobile applications for SMS marketing campaigns that involved the use of WAP, SMS protocol, and PHP.
-- Involved in all the phases of Software Development Life Cycle (SDLC) like gathering the requirements, analysis, design, development, unit testing and deployment.
 - Collaborated with a small team of engineers to provide development and testing for rapid deployment.

-## Education

-### University of Miami

-- Master of Science in Electrical and Computer Engineering (M.S.E.C.E.)
-2006
-- Bachelor of Science in Computer Engineering degree program (B.S.Cp.E.)
-2005